leomeyer/OpenHAT/openhatd/docs/ports/logic_port.md

 Optional boolean value.
 If `True`, the result of the logic function is inverted.

 ### OutputPorts
-Optional space-separated list of IDs of Digital ports that are updated when the result of the logic calculation changes.
+An optional [port list specification](../concepts.md#port_lists) for Digital ports that are updated when the result of the logic calculation changes.

 ### InverseOutputPorts
-Optional space-separated list of IDs of Digital ports that are updated when the result of the logic calculation changes.
+An optional [port list specification](../concepts.md#port_lists) for Digital ports that are updated when the result of the logic calculation changes.
 The Line state of these ports is set to the inverted result.

 ## Example